worlanyodamalie/spacex-php-rest-api/README.md

 This API returns data on SpaceX capsules and launches

 To test API:
+   - Run composer install

-  - Create an .env file and add the following variable
+  - Create a .env file and add the following variable
  ```
   TOKEN_ISSUER=YOURVARIABLE
  ```